 Current research questions

-- How do climate, vegetation, and socioeconomics affect wildfire activity?
+- How do vegetation, soil moisture, climate, and socioeconomics affect wildfire activity?

-- How can satellite data be used for the development and evaluation of global ecosystem models?
+- How can satellite data be used to improve global vegetation models?